hasanaltunbay/todo_app_hive/README.md

 <h3>Architecture and Technologies</h3>

-Hive:Hive is a library specifically developed for Flutter, serving as a local database management system.
+Hive: Hive is a library specifically developed for Flutter, serving as a local database management system.